george-mcintyre/aida-pva/docs/2_3_CHANNELS_YML_file.md

-# 2.3 - Anatomy the CHANNELS.YML file
+# 2.3 - Anatomy the Channel Configuration file (CHANNELS.YML)

 1. Always add the annotation `!!edu.stanford.slac.aida.lib.model.AidaProvider` to the beginning of the yaml file so that the processor will recognise the type of yaml file you're providing.